nitianabhigyan/Writeups/Anthem writeup.md

 ## Exploitation and RDP

 ### RDP
+Fairly staright forward.

-While logging in, remmeber you bases, short names are good and enumeration!
+While logging in, remmeber you bases, short names are good and a strong enumeration goes long way!!!

+Other than that be "aware" of playing with file oermissions and maybe read up on your icacls.